Volunteero/events-service/README.md

 ### Mark user as arrived (verify participation)
 POST **/participation/arrived?event=<EVENT_ID>&user=<USER_ID>** </br>
 Stores user arrival to the event.
+</br> User-service: adds points of the event to user influence points.
 ```
 Input body is empty, values are in the URL.